 Interesting question.
-It’s the same question that everyone who has ever smoked beef brisket for the first time asks.
+It’s the same question that everyone who has ever smoked beef brisket for the first time asks, and just as frequently as asking whether to cook pork butt fat side or down.

 Every story, coin, and beef brisket has two sides.
 With beef brisket, there’s a fat side and a meat side.
 Smoking brisket is an art, and with any art, there are variations in technique.